opener-project/benchmark-suite/README.md

 If the benchmark name does *not* match a variable then said metadata is not added.
 The benchmark however will still run just fine.

+## Generating Reports

+To generate a plain text report of the benchmarking data you can use the Rake tasks defines in the `report` namespace.
+For example, `rake report:iteration_time` will present average iteration times grouped per benchmarking group/names.

+For more information run `rake -T`.

+## Generating Graphs

+Generating graphs is done using a set of Rake tasks and standalone gnuplot scripts.
+These Rake tasks are defined in the `plot` namespace.
+For example, to generate a graph of the average iteration times for a benchmark group you can run the following:

+    rake plot:iteration_time[language-identifier]

+The resulting graph is saved as an SVG file in the `plots/` directory.
+If you don't have a dedicated SVG viewer you can usually open SVG files in your web browser (e.g. Chrome/Chromium).